jdramli/project3/project3 Xcode/README.md

 10/6:  Changed physics bodies to allow for rotation on collision by using rectangle bodies
           Modified the friction on the greensquare and the player Added two more white buttons to screen.
-These will affect rotation when implemented
+These will affect rotation when implemented 10/8: Added two new yellow squares.
+          Substantially increased the mass of the yellow squares.
+          Rearranged starting positions to add some challenge Created a repeating "you win" printed statement when the green square is pushed off screen